DynamicCity: Large-Scale 4D Occupancy Generation from Dynamic Scenes: Introduction

 \section{Introduction}

 Urban scene generation has garnered growing attention recently, which could benefit various related applications, such as robotics and autonomous driving.
-Compared to its 3D object generation counterpart, generating urban scenes remains an under-explored field, with many new research challenges such as the presence of numerous moving objects, large-scale scenes, and long temporal sequences \citep{huang2021spatio}.
-For example, in autonomous driving scenarios, a scene typically comprises multiple objects from various categories, such as vehicles, pedestrians, and vegetation, captured over a long sequence (\eg, $200$ frames) spanning a large area (\eg, $80 \times 80 \times 6.4~\text{meters}^3$).
-Although in its early stage, 4D occupancy generation holds great potential to enhance the understanding of the 3D world, with wide-reaching and profound implications.
+Compared to its 3D object generation counterpart, generating urban scenes remains an under-explored field, with many new research challenges such as the presence of numerous moving objects, large-scale scenes, and long temporal sequences \cite{huang2021spatio}.
+For example, in autonomous driving scenarios, a scene typically comprises multiple objects from various categories, such as vehicles, pedestrians, and vegetation, captured over a long sequence (\emph{e.g.}, $200$ frames) spanning a large area (\emph{e.g.}, $80 \times 80 \times 6.4~\text{meters}^3$).
+Although in its early stages, 4D occupancy generation holds great potential to enhance the understanding of the 3D world, with wide-reaching and profound implications.

-Due to the complexity of occupancy data, many efficient learning frameworks have been introduced for large-scale 3D scene generation. $\mathcal{X}^3$~\citep{ren2024xcube} utilizes a hierarchical voxel diffusion model to generate outdoor 3D scenes based on VDB data structure.
-PDD~\citep{liu2023pyramid} introduces a pyramid discrete diffusion model to progressively generate high-quality 3D scenes.
-SemCity~\citep{lee2024semcity} resolves outdoor scene generation by leveraging a triplane diffusion model.
-Despite achieving impressive occupancy generation, they primarily focus on generating static and single-frame 3D occupancy, and hence fail to effectively capture the dynamic nature of outdoor environments.
-Recently, a few works \citep{zheng2024lidar4d,wang2024occsora} have explored 4D scene generation.
-However, generating high-quality long-sequence 4D scenes is still a challenging and open problem \citep{nakashima2021learning, nakashima2023generative}.
+Due to the complexity of occupancy data, many efficient learning frameworks have been introduced for large-scale 3D scene generation. $\mathcal{X}^3$~\cite{ren2024xcube} utilizes a hierarchical voxel diffusion model to generate outdoor 3D scenes based on VDB data structure.
+PDD~\cite{liu2023pyramid} introduces a pyramid discrete diffusion model to progressively generate high-quality 3D scenes.
+SemCity~\cite{lee2024semcity} resolves outdoor scene generation by leveraging a triplane diffusion model.
+Despite achieving impressive occupancy generation, {they} primarily focus on generating static and single-frame 3D {occupancy}, and hence fail to effectively capture the dynamic nature of outdoor environments.
+Recently, a few works~\cite{zheng2024lidar4d,wang2024occsora} have explored 4D scene generation.
+However, generating high-quality long-sequence 4D scenes is still a challenging and open problem~\cite{nakashima2021learning, nakashima2023generative}.

-In this work, we propose a novel 4D occupancy generation framework, \textsf{DynamicCity}, enabling generating large-scale, high-quality dynamic occupancy scenes, which mainly consists of two stages: \textbf{1)} a VAE network for learning compact 4D representations, \emph{i.e.}, HexPlanes~\citep{cao2023hexplane,fridovich2023k}; \textbf{2)} a HexPlane Generation model based on DiT~\citep{peebles2023scalable}.
+In this work, we propose a novel 4D {occupancy} generation framework, \textsf{DynamicCity}, enabling the generation of large-scale, high-quality dynamic occupancy scenes, which mainly consists of two stages: \begin{itemize} \item A VAE network for learning compact 4D representations, \emph{i.e.}, HexPlanes~\cite{cao2023hexplane,fridovich2023k}.